Admissions6 min readMarch 7, 2026

 • GPA: Top of class; MIT sees class rank when reported

 MIT places unusual emphasis on math and science performance.
 A student with a 780 Math SAT and 750 EBRW has a stronger math signal than a student with a 1580 split evenly.
 For engineering and science applicants especially, math performance is scrutinized closely.
+If you're wondering what counts as a good GPA in this context, remember that MIT evaluates your transcript in light of course rigor and school context.

 That said, MIT actively seeks students with diverse backgrounds and interests.
 Musicians, writers, athletes, and community organizers with strong STEM preparation are genuine targets.